peplau/Sitecore-GenAI/README.md

 - Sitecore **Content Hub** with an **OAuth Client** configured [as described here](https://doc.sitecore.com/ch/en/users/content-hub/create-an-oauth-client.html)
 - Sitecore **XP**, **XM** or **XM Cloud**
 - [Sitecore Powershell Extensions](https://doc.sitecorepowershell.com/installation)
-- [OpenAI API Key](CreatingAPIKeys.md) - Before using the module, you need to configure the OpenAI API Key.
+- [OpenAI API Key](CreatingAPIKeys.md) - Before using the module, you must configure the OpenAI API Key.
 If you need help to get your API Key, follow the steps in the [Creating an OpenAI API Key guide](CreatingAPIKeys.md)

 ### Optional
-- **Sitecore Connect** for Asyncronous image generation.
-The module works without it, but the Syncronous generation of images makes the experience slower.
+- **Sitecore Connect** for Asynchronous image generation.
+The module works without it, but the Synchronous generation of images makes the experience slower.
 - For a better experience with image selection with **Content Hub**, your **XP**, **XM** or **XM Cloud** must have [enabled the DAM connector as described here](https://doc.sitecore.com/xmc/en/developers/xm-cloud/walkthrough--enabling-the-dam-connector-in-an-environment-deployed-to-xm-cloud.html)

 ## Installation

-**Sitecore GenAI Assistant** is a Powershell-only Module that doesn't include any binaries or executables.
+**Sitecore GenAI Assistant** is a Powershell-only Module with no binaries or executables.
 To start using it, all you have to do is to install the module into your Sitecore instance with a few simple steps.

 The module is distributed in two flavors: